 Registration

 Due to space limitations, we are only able to accommodate a limited number of participants.
-The registration form will be available here later this year.
-Please check back if you wish to attend.
+The registration form is now open.
+If you wish to attend, please complete the form by March 31, 2026.
 We will notify you via email if we are able to include you in the participant list.

 A conference dinner will take place on Thursday, May 28, and all confirmed participants are welcome to join.
 Please indicate in the form whether you plan to attend the dinner.